prestonalexwebster/shader.js/README.md

   max count of all uniform variables should be less than 4000.
 For massive computations data should be separated to different *shader-functions* and than aggregated in another *shader-funciton*.
 (Impossible to fix at all because of WebGL 1.0 constraints).

+ # TODO

+ rewrite compiler to make source code generation on each execution

 ## Examples